ResearchSoftwareHour/rsh-notes/README.md

 Everything is data, and sometimes your software problems are actually data problems:

-- data management
+- Data management
-- data repositories
+- Data repositories
-- data formats, feather format.
+- Data formats, feather format.
-- optimizing data i/o
+- Optimizing data I/O
-- how to open source a code

 ### Open science and reproducibility

 Good software leads to good open science, and vice versa:

-- how to get a DOI
+- How to get a DOI
+- How to open source a code
-- reprohack
+- ReproHack
-- docker containers: how to run an image, how to containerize something
+- Docker containers: how to run an image, how to containerize something
-- getting your Python project to PyPI
+- Getting your Python project to PyPI

 ### Discussion time

 We answer any questions our watchers may have.
 Try to stump us!

 ### Other resources